Second Sydney Airport

-The need for and location of a second airport serving Sydney, Australia, was the subject of much debate.
+The need for and location of a second airport serving Sydney, New South Wales, Australia, was the subject of much debate.
 The new airport would supplement or replace the city's existing Kingsford Smith Airport.
 Governments had debated the issue since the 1940s, but for decades had not pursued anything beyond preliminary investigations and precautionary land acquisition.
 The debate was settled in the 2010s when a site at Badgerys Creek was selected.
-With an estimated cost of between $6 and $8 billion, construction of the airport began in September 2018 and will be completed in 2026.
+With an estimated cost of between $6 and $8 billion, construction of the airport began in September 2018 and will be completed by December 2026.

 Since the construction of Kingsford Smith, aviation in Sydney has grown significantly.
 Between 1985 and 2015, total passenger movements through Sydney more than quadrupled from 9.2 million to 39.8 million.
 In 2015, 21% of all scheduled flights in Australia landed or took off at Kingsford Smith.
 The airport dealt with 45% of international passengers in 1998.

 The Federal government made preliminary investigations and purchased land near Badgerys Creek in the 1980s and early 1990s.
-In May 2013, the Gillard Government released a technical study into the feasibility of Wilton as an airport site.
+In May 2013, the Labor Gillard government released a technical study into the feasibility of Wilton as an airport site.
 By the time of the 2013 election, the Australian Labor Party had expressed support for the concept of a second airport, but did not support any particular site, whereas the then-Opposition Coalition was split on the issue, with some ministerial support for an airport at Badgerys Creek site while the then-Opposition Leader Tony Abbott had not committed to constructing an airport at all.
-The second airport was also opposed by the state government of New South Wales, which instead favoured increasing capacity at Kingsford Smith and building a high-speed rail connection between Sydney and Canberra Airport, although doubt had been cast on the viability of the latter option by a study in 2012.
-After a further study, on 15 April 2014 the Federal government confirmed that the second Sydney airport will be built at Badgerys Creek, as the Western Sydney Airport.
-In May 2017 the Federal Government announced it would develop the second Sydney Airport, after the Sydney Airport Group declined the Government's offer to develop the second airport, and announced an investment of $5.3 billion in the project over four years in the 2017–18 Budget.
+The second airport was also opposed by the then Labor state government of New South Wales, which instead favoured increasing capacity at Kingsford Smith and building a high-speed rail connection between Sydney and Canberra Airport, although doubt had been cast on the viability of the latter option by a study in 2012.

+In April 2014, following a further study, the Coalition Abbott government confirmed that the second Sydney airport site would be located at Badgerys Creek, known as Western Sydney Airport.
+In May 2017, the Turnbull government announced it would develop the second Sydney Airport, after the Sydney Airport Group declined the Government's offer to develop the second airport, and announced an investment of $5.3 billion in the project over four years in the 2017–18 Budget.